smart-on-fhir/cumulus-etl/docs/performance.md

 If you are running Cumulus ETL on-premises with access to a local machine running a GPU, you might as well run all of Cumulus ETL with a GPU.

-(In contrast to a hospital that is running Cumulus ETL in the cloud where GPU-hours cost a premium.
+(In contrast to an institution that is running Cumulus ETL in the cloud where GPU-hours cost a premium.
 If that that describes you, there are further instructions below.)

 Cumulus ETL is deployed with Docker images.